SantiagoSchez/ARVoxelEditor/README.md

 - `save <path/filename.vox>`: Saves the current model to the given path.
 - `load <path/filename.vox>`: Loads the current model to the given path.

 New commands can be easily added; look at the [`input()`](https://github.com/SanchezSobrino/ARVoxelEditor/blob/master/src/functions.c#L144) function for more information.

+Also, in command line mode the user can press the '^' key in order to insert the current working directory, for example, to access easily to the models directory.

 VOX file format
 ===============